fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture117.png>
 </p>

-Next, we will go to tools and select Routing and Remote Access
+<div align="center">Next, we will go to tools and select Routing and Remote Access</div>

 <p align="center"><img src=images/Picture118.png></p>

-Next, right click on DC (local) and select Configure and Enable Routing and Remote Access
+<div align="center">Next, right click on DC (local) and select Configure and Enable Routing and Remote Access</div>

 <p align="center">
   <img src=images/Picture119.png>
   <img src=images/Picture120.png>
 </p>

-Select Network address translation (NAT).
-This allows internal clients to connect to the Internet using one public IP address
+<div align="center">Select Network address translation (NAT).
+This allows internal clients to connect to the Internet using one public IP address</div>

 <p align="center"><img src=images/Picture121.png></p>

-Next, we will select the Internet Network Interfaces to use this public interface to connect to the internet
+<div align="center">Next, we will select the Internet Network Interfaces to use this public interface to connect to the internet</div>

 <p align="center"><img src=images/Picture122.png></p>
 <p align="center"><img src=images/Picture123.png></p>

-Once it finishes the Routing and Remote Access Server Setup, we can see a green up arrow displayed next to DC (local) which means it is completely configured.
+<div align="center">Once it finishes the Routing and Remote Access Server Setup, we can see a green up arrow displayed next to DC (local) which means it is completely configured</div>

 <p align="center"><img src=images/Picture124.png></p>

-The next step we are going to do is setup a DHCP server on our domain controller.
+<div align="center">The next step we are going to do is setup a DHCP server on our domain controller.
 This is going to allow our Windows 10 clients to get an IP address that will allow them to get on the internet and browse the internet even though they are on this private internal network.
-To setup our DHCP we will go to Add roles and features
+To setup our DHCP we will go to Add roles and features</div>

 <p align="center">
   <img src=images/Picture125.png>